voltavidTony/CohereSim/README.md

 For more information on running the simulator and its modes of operation, see the [cache simulator manual](docs/pages/cache_sim.md).

+### Development

+For further development, a [development manual](docs/pages/development.md) is included in this documentation.

 ## Tool Suite

 ### Doxygen Documentation